r3d-shadow/k8s-goat-caldera-kubearmor-demo/README.md

 ## Mitigation with KubeArmor

 In this demonstration, We will then demonstrate how a KubeArmor policy can be used to prevent this attack by blocking tool installations.
+To enhance security, it’s important to restrict network access to minimize potential attack vectors and limit communication/networking between pods in addition to applying runtime security policies.

 To prevent the attack, we will use KubeArmor to block the installation of tools like `nmap` and `redis-tools` by preventing the use of `apt` within the pod.